0xEE00/help/Adriatic/VATIdentifier.md

 This topic describes posting of VAT Identifier when posting VAT entries for certain combination of VAT Product Posting Group and VAT Business Posting Group from VAT Posting Setup that is entered on unposted document to VAT Entries.

-## Assisted Setup

-To enable VAT Identifier functionality you need to set Adriatic Localization that can be accessed through Assisted Setup.

-1. Open Assisted Setup.
-2. Choose Set up basic Adriatic Localization.
-3. Program opens wizard where you accept warning & privacy note for extension.
-4. Go to Next page.
-5. Set option Adriatic Localization Enabled on CORE SETUP section.

 ## VAT Identifier

 1. Open page VAT Identifiers.